 "Medicare-for-all is a great example [of why representation matters].
 64% of American voters [from all parties] want Medicare-for-all.
 And yet somewhere around 19% of Congress approves of Medicare-for-all.
 We shouldn't have that disconnect between the will of voters and what Congress is doing." - Corbin Trent, Justice Democrats Representation matters because it's the heart of a representative democracy - the assurance that elected officials will represent all of their constituents' interests.
 Though identities such as race, class, and gender do not have to be shared in order for an elected official to represent them - the total absence of those identities is deeply felt, especially for people whose interests have not traditionally been served by Congress.
 "We don't see people who represent us, whether that means your gender, your sexual orientation, your religion or your values.
 We don't see those people running our government and we don't have trust in the people who are running our government.
 So, young people like me, women like us, people of color, in many cases we've become apathetic.
 We don't believe that one person means one vote.
 We don't believe that we actually are empowered by our Constitution to take elected office." - Shannon Thomas, Fundraising Director for Amy Vilela DISCUSSION PROMPTS - What interests are your priorities? - Who do you want to represent your interests? - In what ways do you think Congress' actions would change if members accurately reflected the percentage of the population in terms of gender, race, age, class, and other identities? - What characteristics make an elected official an effective advocate for his or her constituents? - Can you think of an example of a Congressmember who is not from a historically marginalized group but effectively advocates for their interests?
-What successes and challenges have you noticed in their work? - Do you think it's more important for your candidate to represent some aspect of your identity, or some aspect of your political beliefs?

-"I think rejecting corporate money is a pretty big signal ... and I think it's stronger than the word 'progressive.'" - Saikat Chakrabarti, Justice Democrats HOW MONEY WORKS IN ELECTIONS Campaign finance laws currently allow for unlimited funding for political campaigns through anonymous channels.
+What successes and challenges have you noticed in their work? - Reflect on the process and considerations you weigh when deciding to support a candidate.
+How do you balance the identity of the candidate, their lived experience and their policy positions alongside your own identity, your lived experience and your priority policy positions?
+OR U.S. SENATE ULA JEAN "I think rejecting corporate money is a pretty big signal ... and I think it's stronger than the word 'progressive.'" - Saikat Chakrabarti, Justice Democrats HOW MONEY WORKS IN ELECTIONS Campaign finance laws currently allow for unlimited funding for political campaigns through anonymous channels.
 Known as "dark money," those donations may come from wealthy individuals, private interest groups or others.
 Dark money spending increased tenfold from 2012 to 2016, when more than \$300 million was spent in the presidential elections.7 There is a strong perception that candidates who are elected with dark money are more likely to represent the interests of their large donors than the everyday people in their constituencies.
 As a result, many who ran in 2018 announced they would reject corporate Political Action Committee (PAC) funding.
 Though corporate PACs are different than dark money, candidates who reject the corporate PACs want to bring attention to the influence of big money in politics and emphasize the importance of bringing in small donations from many individuals.
 Turning down money from corporate PACs became a shorthand way of saying that a candidate rejects the influence of big money, and is committed to the individuals and communities they represent.8